Quantum Mechanics on Lie Groups: I. Noncommutative Fourier Transforms: Operator algebras on Lie groups

 \section{Operator algebras on Lie groups}

 In this section, we construct the operator algebra of quantum mechanics on Lie groups through canonical quantization.
 We first review the Poisson bracket of functions on the phase space $T^*G$, then build an operator algebra by `putting hats' on functions, and replacing Poisson brackets by commutators.
 The key subtlety resides in the fact that momentum operators fail to commute.
-This calls for an ordering prescription, which we choose to be symmetric.
+This calls for an ordering prescription, which we choose to be symmetric to ensure later compatibility of the star product with exponentials.